-Local authority proposals for expenditure to be supported from the 2019-20 Central Schools Services Block allocation will also be brought to the next meeting.
-As a reminder, today's agenda papers included a summary of the 2018-19 arrangements.
+Budget arrangements within the Central Schools Services Block agenda papers included a summary of the 2018-19 arrangements.
 The transitional arrangements governing the CSSB allocation are expected to deliver a modest reduction in the level of funding for 2019-20 so, at a minimum, there will need to be adjustments made to some of the budgets within the CSSB.